firolightfog/Yolow/README.md

 -----

 ### MKnob
+A simple fix voltage provider module.
+The context menu offers
+- Quantize: nope / octave / notes
+- Range: `0V to 10V` or `-5V to 5V`
+- Poly channels: limiting polyphonic output from 1 to 4 channels if needed

 ### RandVolt10
 - Without a clock input: it provides ten fix voltages (1V-10V).
 - With a clock input: it provides random voltages.
 Practically a S&H unit with internal noise source.

 Optionally the range can be set to `0V to 10V` or `-5V to 5V` in the context menu.

 <img width="225" alt="image" src="https://user-images.githubusercontent.com/34127628/156899586-15b8dd43-4d7e-4e67-98d1-7b67e0b63bbd.png">